AppsFlyerSDK/AppsFlyerBannerGenerator/readme.md

 | mobile_deeplink | `String` | Mobile deep link URL (`af_dp`) |

+# Troubleshooting
+*My banner isn't showing*
+* Make sure that all mandatory parameters have been provided
+* If you are on desktop check that `show_only_mobile` is set to `false`

+*My banner link is broken*
+* The OneLink subdomain must be the same subdomain defined in the provided OneLink ID's configuration.
+Any mismatch between the subdomain and OneLink ID will result in a broken link.

+*The banner is showing on desktop*
+* Use the `show_only_mobile` parameter to display the banner only on mobile devices.

 # Support
 For any questions or help reach out to us at [support@appsflyer.com](support@appsflyer.com).

 # License
 MIT Licensed.
 Copyright (c) AppsFlyer 2018.